 The Tejon Ranch Public Facilities Financing Authority, a joint powers authority formed by Kern County and the Tejon-Castac Water District, formed a Community Facilities District, or CFD, that has placed liens on 1,728 acres of the Company's land.
-These liens are to secure payment of special taxes related to \$23,900,000 million of bond debt sold by the CFD.
+These liens are to secure payment of special taxes related to \$23,900,000 of bond debt sold by the CFD.
 The Company is obligated, as a landowner in the district, to pay its share of the special taxes assessed each year.
-The 1,728 acres of land includes the Tejon Industrial Complex development.
+The 1,728 acres of land includes the Tejon Industrial

+Complex development.
 Proceeds from the sale of CFD bonds went to reimbursing the Company for public infrastructure related to the Tejon Industrial Complex development.
-There have been no reimbursements thus far during 2006.
+During July 2006, the Company received \$3,524,000 of reimbursement from the CFD for public infrastructure improvements.
 During 2005, the Company paid approximately \$385,000 in special taxes related to the CFD.
 As development occurs at Tejon Industrial Complex, new owners of land and new lease tenants, through triple net leases, will bear an increasing portion of the assessed special tax.
 As this occurs, the Company's obligation will be reduced.
 It is expected that the Company will have special tax payments in 2006 of approximately \$637,000, but this could change in the future based on the amount of bonds outstanding within the CFD and the amount of taxes paid by others.
 As and if development and values increase around the Tejon Industrial Complex, the Company may be able to have approximately 1,400 acres released from the CFD lien.

-At March 31, 2006, the Company was guaranteeing 50% of a loan to Tejon Dermody Industrial LLC.
+At June 30, 2006, the Company was guaranteeing 50% of a loan to Tejon Dermody Industrial LLC.
 This guarantee consists of a \$6,000,000 guarantee related to debt within the Tejon Dermody Industrial LLC, an unconsolidated joint venture formed to construct and market a 651,000 square foot building at the Tejon Industrial Complex.
-Total debt in the venture is approximately \$12,021,000 and was used in the construction of the building.
+Total debt in the venture is approximately \$12,077,000 and was used in the construction of the building.
 In the joint venture agreement, each partner agreed to guarantee one half of the outstanding debt through the term of the loan.
-The maturity date for this loan has been extended to July 31, 2006 while the Company finalizes the refinancing of this loan.
-The refinancing should be completed prior to the new maturity date.
-The proposed new loan provides for a reduction in guarantees and an improved interest rate.
-The Company believes it is unlikely that it will ever be required to make payments under this guarantee.
-Therefore, no liabilities have been recorded related to this guarantee at March 31, 2006 or December 31, 2005.
+The maturity date of this loan is May 19, 2011.
+Principal and interest on this loan is payable monthly, with the principal portion of the monthly payment being \$18,930.
+Based on the achievements of certain operational objectives, such as the renewal of tenant leases, the joint venture may borrow an additional \$2.5 million and the guarantees can begin to be reduced.
+The Company believes it is unlikely that it will ever be required to make payments under this guarantee due to sufficient cash flows to service the debt and the value of joint venture property.
+Therefore, no liabilities have been recorded related to this guarantee at June 30, 2006 or December 31, 2005.